feature-engine/feature_engine/docs/user_guide/selection/SelectByInformationValue.rst

     ((552, 15), (138, 15))

 Now, we set up :class:`SelectByInformationValue()`.
-We will set the init parameter :code:`variables` to its default value of :code:`None`, meaning that the transformer will identify all the categorical variables.
+We will pass seven categorical variables to the init parameter :code:`variables`.
+The transformer confirms that these variables exist within the dataset and that the variables are categorical.
 We will set parameter code:`threshold` to `0.2`.
 We see from the abovementioned tables that an IV score of 0.2 signifies medium predictive power.

 .. code:: python

     sel = SelectByInformationValue(
-        variables=None,
+        variables=['A1', 'A6', 'A7', 'A9', 'A10', 'A12', 'A13'],
         threshold=0.2,
         ignore_format=False,
         confirm_variables=False,